- Preparation Before Cleaning Leather Shoes

 9. Apply Leather Conditioner to Protect from Stains

-Commercial or homemade leather conditioner works as a great way to protect leather shoes from stains.
+The commercial or homemade leather conditioner works as a great way to protect leather shoes from stains.
 They also add shine to make your leather shoes look brand new.

-Evenly apply the leather conditioner to shoe surface and let it sit idle for 15-20 minutes.
+Evenly apply the leather conditioner to the shoe surface and let it sit idle for 15-20 minutes.
 Gently buff the solution with a soft cotton cloth till the leather shines.